Sywliray/IBM-Assignments/README.md

-# IBM-Assignment
+# IBM-Assignments-and-Peer-Review-Tests
-This is for the assignment of IBM Data Science Certificate.
+These are assignments of IBM Data Science Professional Certificate and IBM Data Analysis Professional Certificate.